gin66/FastAccelStepper/README.md

         - Stepper drive enabled on LOW

 FastAccelStepper offers the following features:
-* 1-pin operation for e.g. peristaltic pump
+* 1-pin operation for e.g. peristaltic pump => only positive move
 * 2-pin operation for e.g. axis control
 * 3-pin operation for power reduction
 * supports up to two stepper motors using Step/Direction/Enable Control (Direction and Enable is optional)